huggingface/trl/docs/source/gkd_trainer.md

-# Generalized Knowledge Distillation (GKD) Trainer
+# Generalized Knowledge Distillation Trainer

 TRL supports Generalized Knowledge Distillation (GKD), which is a new approach to distill a student model from a larger teacher model, as described in the paper [On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes
 ](https://arxiv.org/abs/2306.13649).
 The key aspects of GKD are: